Learn more about this card and find out how you can apply here.

 - Generous Frequent Spender Bonus.
 If you use EveryDay Preferred as your primary credit card, it’s entirely possible to make more than 30 individual purchases per billing period.
 If you can manage that, even on the last day of the period, you’re handsomely rewarded with a 50% bonus on all points earned from day one.
 That works out to 4.5 points per $1 at the grocery store (up to $6,000 spent per year), an unlimited 3 points per $1 spent on gas, and an unlimited 1.5 points per $1 on everything else.
 Chase Freedom and Barclaycard CashForward don’t offer this sort of frequent spender benefit, which can be incredibly valuable if fully utilized.

 - Potential for Rapid Point Accumulation on Standard Spending Categories.
 If you spend up to the $6,000 cap at the supermarket, and heavily enough at the gas station, you can accumulate points quickly with this card.
-That’s a definite advantage over flat-rate cash rewards credit cards such as Capital One Quicksilver (1.5% on all purchases) and Citi Double Cash (1% on all purchases, plus another 1% when you pay your bill on time).
+That’s a definite advantage over flat-rate cash rewards credit cards such as Capital One Quicksilver (1.5% on all purchases) and Citi Double Cash Card (1% on all purchases, plus another 1% when you pay your bill on time).

 - Double Points for Travel Booked Through American Express.
 Although it’s not part of the EveryDay Preferred Card’s standard point-earning scheme, you can nevertheless look forward to earning double (2x) points on prepaid, non-car travel purchases made through American Express’s travel portal.
 This isn’t an option with many other popular cash back rewards cards, including Capital One Quicksilver and Discover it.